marianbasti/Blender_StyleGAN2-ada_addon/README.md

 Run the script, on the 3D View sidebar, a tab named 'StyleGAN' should appear

-Write the path to the downloaded .pkl (should be on the same drive as Blender installation)
+Pick trained model .pkl (should be on the same drive as Blender installation)

 With the object selected, pick a random seed and click on 'Generate Image'